• Facebook

 Using ABA Therapy principles, Pivotal Response Treatment helps the child develop language and communication skills, learn appropriate social behaviors, and decrease self-stimulated behaviors that are unwanted.
 Pivotal Response Therapists work on the “pivotal” areas each child needs improvement in, including self-management, motivation, and initiating interactions in a social setting.
 Social skills programs help enhance these areas.
 This type of therapy allows there to be improvements across many areas, rather than focusing in on just one.
 Benefits can be seen throughout the child’s behavioral, communication, social, and learning skills.

-Pivotal Response Treatment also centers around motivation techniques and natural reinforcers.
+Pivotal Response Treatment also centers around motivation techniques and natural reinforces.
 The child is rewarded for making an acceptable effort and attempting a task.
 If the child makes a good attempt to ask for a ball, the ball is then the reward.
 The reward is never an unrelated item like a gold star or lollipop, but a meaningful and desired outcome.
 Social skills programs are beneficial alongside PRT.

 PRT has been used and studied for decades.
 Several studies have shown positive results in the communication skills of children with autism.
 It is a method best used in all areas of the child’s life, and most successful when practiced by everyone in the child’s life for consistency.